 And that horrible relapse rate is typical on typical diets.
-Most Crohn’s sufferers relapse within a a year or two, yet “The semivegetarian diet was highly effective in preventing relapse in Crohns disease.
-Remission rate, meaning disease-free status, with the semivegetarian diet was 100% at 1 year and 92% at 2 years.
+Most Crohn’s sufferers relapse within a year or two, yet “The semi-vegetarian diet was highly effective in preventing relapse in Crohn’s disease.
+Remission rate, meaning disease-free status, with the semi-vegetarian diet was 100% at one year, and 92% at two years.
 This is the best result in relapse prevention.”
-To the best of the researcher's knowledge this is the best result in relapse prevention ever reported.
+To the best of the researchers’ knowledge, this is the best result in relapse prevention ever reported.

 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
 This is just an approximation of the audio contributed by Serena.